Punting Archives - Cambridge River Tours

 Discover the Joy of Punting Tours in Cambridge

 Cambridge, a beautiful city steeped in history and bursting with sights, is a place of global significance.
 Famous for its prestigious university, architectural beauty, and traditional wooden boats known as punts, Cambridge is a city you must explore.
 Is Punting Worth It in Cambridge?
 Punting in Cambridge is undoubtedly worth it.
 There's no better way to see the city's stunning architecture, including the majestic Cambridge colleges, than from the tranquil waters of the River Cam.
-The punting tour offers a unique vantage point to marvel at Cambridge University's historic buildings, such as the awe-inspiring King's and Queens' colleges, the picturesque Bridge of Sighs, and the venerable Wren Library.
+A punting tour offers a unique vantage point to marvel at Cambridge University's historic buildings, such as the awe-inspiring King's and Queens' colleges, the picturesque Bridge of Sighs, and the venerable Wren Library.
 Experiencing a Cambridge Punting Tour A punting tour allows you to soak in Cambridge's beauty at a leisurely pace.
 The punts, typically chauffeured by knowledgeable guides, glide along the River Cam, past lush green spaces like Jesus Green and iconic sights such as Trinity College and Trinity Hall.
 The Logistics of Punting in Cambridge Exploring the Punting River: The River Cam The River Cam, affectionately referred to as the 'punting river', is the heart of punting in Cambridge.
 It flows through the city and the scenic 'college backs', giving punters breath-taking views of the Cambridge colleges and other architectural marvels.
 Where Do You Punt in Cambridge?
 The traditional punting route starts near the idyllic Jesus Green, winding its way along the college backs up to the Silver Street Bridge.
 You'll traverse under the world-famous Bridge of Sighs and the elegant King's College Bridge, each sight steeped in history.
 A Perfect Day in Cambridge Punting tours, Cambridge style are a perfect way to immerse in the city's culture.
 Chauffeured punting tours are particularly popular, providing historical insights into [...]

-Discover the Joy of Punting Tours in Cambridge2023-08-22T10:42:57+00:00
+Discover the Joy of Punting Tours in Cambridge2024-05-13T14:57:10+00:00

 A Step Back in Time: The History of Cambridge